 reduce the area available for your content, which is likely

 Be sure to use a large enough point-size for your text to

 allow good legibility for people seated at the furthest

-falling on the screen, dazzle from other sources of light,
+the screen quality, dazzle from other sources of light, etc.

 If using images on your slides, where you want the detail